komm.LempelZiv78Code

 (NDArray[integer]

-) –The sequence of encoded symbols.
-It is a 1D-array with elements in $[0:T)$ (where $T$ is the target cardinality of the code).
+) –The sequence of encoded target symbols.
+It is a 1D-array with elements in $\mathcal{Y}$.

 Examples: